Eliza, the beyond AI Podcast

 Eren Erdal Aksoy

-Associate Professor in Information Technology at Halmstad University
+Associate Professor of Information Technology at Halmstad University

 Additional Guest Information: